SeanE09/Capstone-Handwriting-to-Text-Machine-Learning/README.md

 - The code loads images from a specified folder, preprocesses them by converting to grayscale, resizing, and normalizing the pixel values.
 It also encodes the labels into numerical and one-hot encoded representations, preparing the data for further machine learning.

-# Data augmentation
+## Data Augmentation
 - train_test_split: Randomly splits data leaving 20% for later testing. random_state set to 42 for reproducibility

-- ImageDataGenerator from the Keras library
+- ImageDataGenerator from the Keras library;
   - rotation_range=35: Rotating images randomly by 35% degrees.
 Limiting at 35% degrees so that a number or letter does not end up looking like a different number/letter.
 For example, an upside down 6 is a 9.
   - width_shift_range=0.1:  Shifts images horizontally by 10% of the width
   - height_shift_range=0.1: Shifts images vertically by 10% of the height